Which Beach Bar Is The Best In Placencia, Belize?

 Scratch beneath the surface though, and there are subtle differences.

 The Tipsy Tuna has been around longer.
 It opened back in 2000, as a small shack.
 Over the years it has increased in size both inside and out and added an upper deck.
-Owners Julia and Salva have created something special here.
+Owners Gillian and Salva have created something special here.
 Not only on your plate or in your glass, but also with their staff.
 They have hired and trained some of the finest on the Peninsula, behind the bar as well as on the floor and beach.

 The great service and friendly attitude you find at The Tipsy Tuna can turn this place into a true home from home.

 The menu offers both standard fares as well as local seafood choices.
 Every day finds a new daily special from the menu and/or the bar.
 My favorite is Tuesday’s “Five Kinds of Sushi” special.
 I also love Monday’s “Martini Special”.

 The Barefoot Beach Bar opened in 2005.
 Like the Tipsy, it has morphed over the years into a multi-level bar/restaurant on the sand.
 Owners Cassie and Bryce have turned this place into a real tourist attraction.

 When you walk into the Barefoot, it seems like the place goes on forever.
 There are two levels of floor space, and two bars; one upstairs and one down on the sand.
 Sitting at the lower bar has the added attraction of people watching on the beach.